-The CTA introduces Bus Tracker, allowing customers to access information online and via text messaging, and arrival times for all 145 rail stations across the CTA's eight rail lines and exemplifying the CTA's continued commitment to improving services while maintaining fiscal responsibility.
+Following the success of Bus Tracker, Train Tracker is launched in January 2011, providing customers with information on estimated train arrival times for all 145 rail stations across the CTA's eight rail lines.
+Train Tracker exemplifies the CTA's continued commitment to improving services while maintaining fiscal responsibility.

-Train Tracker is launched in January, providing customers information on estimated train service, including launching the 5000-Series 'L' cars into revenue service, opening new stations in the West Loop and Skokie, and rehabilitating seven stations on the North Red Line that are about one hundred years old.
+The CTA rolls out large investments in expanding and improving rail service, including launching the 5000-Series 'L' cars into revenue service, opening new stations in the West Loop and Skokie, and rehabilitating seven stations on the North Red Line that are about one hundred years old.